Brunswick Heads - Ocean Shores

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The latest postcode level ATO data released for financial year ending June 30, 2022 shows Brunswick Heads - Ocean Shores had a median taxpayer income of $40,446 and an average of $56,810.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Brunswick Heads - Ocean Shores had a median income among taxpayers of $40,446 and an average of $56,810.
 This is below the national average.
-Rest of NSW's median was $49,459 with an average of $62,998 during the same period.
-Based on Wage Price Index growth of 10.6% since June 30, 2022, current estimates would be approximately $44,733 for median and $62,832 for average income by March 2025.
-The 2021 Census data ranks household, family, and personal incomes modestly in Brunswick Heads - Ocean Shores, between the 33rd and 34th percentiles.
-The earnings profile indicates that 34.4% of locals (3,322 people) fall within the $1,500 - $2,999 income bracket, similar to metropolitan regions where 29.9% occupy this range.
-Housing affordability pressures are severe, with only 80.1% of income remaining after housing costs, ranking at the 28th percentile.
+Rest of NSW had a median income of $49,459 and an average of $62,998 during this period.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Brunswick Heads - Ocean Shores would be approximately $45,546 (median) and $63,974 (average) as of September 2025.
+The 2021 Census data ranks household, family, and personal incomes in Brunswick Heads - Ocean Shores modestly, between the 33rd and 34th percentiles.
+The earnings profile shows that 34.4% of locals (3,322 people) fall into the $1,500 - 2,999 income category, similar to metropolitan regions where 29.9% occupy this range.
+Housing affordability pressures are severe in Brunswick Heads - Ocean Shores, with only 80.1% of income remaining, ranking at the 28th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income